No description

 Container Images

 Release-please manages CT-CVE GitHub releases from Conventional Commit history.
-When a release is created from main, GitHub Actions builds the service image from this repository and publishes it to Docker Hub:
+When a release is created from main, GitHub Actions builds the service image from this repository and publishes it to Docker Hub as a development image:

 Customer Install Bundle